scissorsneedfoodtoo/markdown-previewifier/README.md

-Created as the first FreeCodeCamp React project, [Build a Markdown Previewer](https://www.freecodecamp.org/challenges/build-a-markdown-previewer).
+Created as the first freeCodeCamp React project, [Build a Markdown Previewer](https://www.freecodecamp.org/challenges/build-a-markdown-previewer).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).